Knockrooskey

 Image Source- Mayonews.ie

 Shortly afterward we met with Principal Kieran Gearghty.
-I remember leaving that first meeting with an overwhelming sense of HOPE that had previously been diminishing in the months prior as I panicked and worried about making the right decision.
-After that first meeting with Kieran, I knew Conor would be happy and by enrolling him in Knockrooskey NS my mind was at peace, as I knew we had made the right decision.
+I remember leaving that first meeting with an overwhelming sense of HOPE and POSITIVITY that had previously been diminishing in the months prior as I panicked and worried about making the right decision.

-Principal Kieran together with his Staff have a collective wealth of knowledge and experience that I alone will never be able to match.
-There have been many times since Conor started in the Autism Unit that I have not been able on my own to help Conor with new challenges he has faced.
-I remember at one point he was causing himself physical harm by biting aggressively on his hands.
-I knew it was to do with Sensory Processing Disorder yet I had no idea at first how to help him.
-I called the school to ask for advice and as usual they had a handle on it already and advised me about Oral Sensory issues and had already given Conor a “Chewy” which has helped to stop him hurting himself but also provide that vital sensory relief.
+Principal Kieran together with his staff have a collective wealth of knowledge and experience that I alone will never be able to match.
+There have been many times since Conor started in his lovely school that I have not been able on my own to help Conor with new challenges he has faced.

 Knockrooskey NS Image source- mvsl.ie